Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, square off versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-In this piece we'll dive into Jokic's stats and trends, helping you make good picks on prop bets.
+Below, we break down Jokic's stats and trends to help you find the most appealing prop bets.

 Nikola Jokic Prop Bets vs. the Heat